President Calvin Coolidge served many city offices

 As mayor of Northampton, Mass. from 1910-1911, President Coolidge political rise was “methodical and steady.”
 Coolidge was one of the few American presidents to start their political careers by serving on city council.

-Coolidge was a Vermonter than went to Amherst College, graduating cum laude and earning oratory and literary prizes.
+Coolidge was a Vermonter who went to Amherst College, graduating cum laude and earning oratory and literary prizes.
 He stayed in Northhampton and began practicing law, and got involved with the local Republican Party.
 After serving city council, he became city solicitor in 1900, won county clerk in 1903 and was elected to the Massachusetts state legislature in 1906.

 In 1912, he was elected to the Massachusetts Senate, serving as senate president in 1914, became the lieutenant governor in 1916 and was elected governor in 1918.
 He was elected vice president under Warren G. Harding in 1920, and when President Harding died of a heart attack in 1923, “Silent Cal” became president and was elected to a second term.